shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## ☞ Week 3 Earlier Antecedents and A Digression into the Longer History of Representing Information as Bits
+## ☞ Week 3 Earlier Antecedents and A Digression into the Longer History of Representing Information as Bits (Sept 23)

 In this week, I want to talk about the longer history of encoding 'information' or 'knowledge' outside of human brains (and why information might not be the same as knowledge).
 This'll be a deep dive, back to the origins of writing, but will also include a whirlwind tour of the foundations of digital computing.